 27.11.5 TXOP Duration

-TXOP Duration field is carried in the TXVECTOR parameter TXOP_DURATION of an HE PPDU and indicates duration information for NAV setting and protection of TXOP.
+The TXVECTOR parameter TXOP_DURATION of an HE PPDU indicates duration information for NAV setting and protection of the TXOP except that the TXVECTOR parameter TXOP_DURATION is set to UNSPECIFIED to indicate no duration information. (#13297)

+NOTE 1 – The value of TXVECTOR parameter TXOP_DURATION is converted to an indication in the TXOP field of HE-SIG-A as described in Table 28-18 (HE-SIG-A field of an HE SU PPDU and HE ER SU PPDU), Table 28-19 (HE-SIG-A field of an HE MU PPDU), and Table 28-20 (HE-SIG-A field of an HE TB PPDU).
+The indication in the TXOP field of HE-SIG-A is converted to the RXVECTOR parameter TXOP_DURATION as described in Table 28-1 (TXVECTOR and RXVECTOR parameters).(#13149)

-A STA that is not a TXOP responder and that transmits an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU may indicate no duration information for NAV by setting the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED(#8394).
+A STA that is not a TXOP responder and that transmits an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU may set (#13297)the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED(#8394).

-A STA that is not a TXOP responder and the transmits an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU that carries a PS-Poll frame shall set the TXVECTOR parameter TXOP_DURATION to UNPSPECIFIED(#8394).
+A STA (#12783)that(#12782) transmits an HE SU PPDU, HE ER SU PPDU, or HE MU PPDU that carries a PS-Poll frame shall set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED(#8394).(#12783)

 A STA that is a TXOP responder that transmits an HE SU PPDU, HE ER SU PPDU, or HE TB PPDU shall set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED if the RXVECTOR parameter TXOP_DURATION of the soliciting PPDU is UNSPECIFIED(#8394).

-An HE AP that has set the BSS Color Disabled field in the HE Operation element to 1, shall set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED for an HE PPDU that it transmits to non-AP STAs associated to it.
+An (#13297)AP that has set the BSS Color Disabled field in the HE Operation element to 1, shall set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED for an HE PPDU that it transmits to non-AP STAs associated to it.

-An non-AP HE STA should set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED for an HE PPDU that it transmits to an AP if the BSS Color Disabled field in the HE Operation element most recently received from the AP is 1.
-A STA that is a TXOP responder that transmits an HE TB PPDU shall not set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED(#8394) if any one of the following condition is met:
+An non-AP (#13297)STA should set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED for an HE PPDU, except for the HE TB PPDU,(#13298) that it transmits to an AP if the BSS Color Disabled field in the HE Operation element most recently received from the AP is 1.
+A STA (#12783)that transmits an HE TB PPDU shall not set the TXVECTOR parameter TXOP_DURATION to UNSPECIFIED(#8394) if any one of the following condition is met:

 The RXVECTOR parameter TXOP_DURATION of the soliciting PPDU is not UNSPECIFIED(#8394)